Magnetic versus nonmagnetic polymorphs of RuBr$_3$ under pressure: Results

 To analyze pressure evolution of magnetism within the nondimerized honeycomb phase, we model $\alpha$-RuBr$_3$ using the extended Kitaev $J-K-\Gamma-\Gamma'$ Hamiltonian for nearest-neighbor couplings in the honeycomb plane~\cite{rousochatzakis2024},

-which is augmented by interactions beyond nearest neighbors as well as interlayer couplings.
+which is augmented by interactions beyond nearest neighbors ($J_3$) as well as interlayer couplings ($J_{\perp}$).
 The interaction parameters are obtained from the superexchange model of Refs.~\cite{rau2014,winter2016} using the on-site Coulomb repulsion $U_d=2$\,eV, Hund's coupling $J_H=0.26$\,eV, and spin-orbit coupling constant $\lambda=0.15$\,eV~\cite{gretarsson2024}.
 We find that $\alpha$-RuBr$_3$ is dominated by the $K<0$ and $\Gamma>0$ terms, whereas $J$ and $\Gamma'$ are both negative and less than 1\,meV in magnitude (Fig.~\ref{fig:exchange}b).
 The main sub-leading term is the third-neighbor in-plane interaction $J_3$ followed by the shortest interlayer coupling $J_{\perp}$, which is perpendicular to the honeycomb layers.
 At ambient pressure, $\alpha$-RuBr$_3$ features $K\simeq -5$\,meV, $\Gamma\simeq 2.5$\,meV, and $J_3\simeq 1.0$\,meV, which is comparable to the results of the earlier \textit{ab initio} study~\cite{kaib2022} and remarkably similar to the parameter regime established for $\alpha$-RuCl$_3$~\cite{winter2017b,wang2017,laurell2020,suzuki2021}.
 This parameter regime places $\alpha$-RuBr$_3$ into the region of collinear zigzag order in agreement with the experiment~\cite{imai2022}.

 Pressure reduces the Ru--Br--Ru bond angle and enhances $\Gamma$, while reducing the absolute value of $K$.
 Concurrently, $J$ slightly increases in magnitude (and remains negative), whereas $\Gamma'$ slightly decreases (Fig.~\ref{fig:exchange}b).
-Such changes are consistent with the expected evolution of the couplings on reducing the bond angle~\cite{winter2016}.
-They also mirror pressure evolution of the exchange couplings in $\alpha$-RuCl$_3$, although much larger changes were proposed in that case~\cite{wolf2022}.
+Such changes are consistent with the expected evolution of the nearest-neighbor couplings on reducing the bond angle~\cite{winter2016} and mainly arise from the increased diagonal hoppings, i.e., the hoppings $t_1$ and $t_3$ between $d$-orbitals of the same symmetry, similar to the Kitaev iridates~\cite{kim2016}.
+These trends also mirror pressure evolution of the exchange couplings in $\alpha$-RuCl$_3$, although much larger changes were proposed in that case~\cite{wolf2022}.